EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 containers or do some kind of maintainance; turn it back off, and this becomes a powerful form of access control.

-The image includes all of the depenencies you need to run an SSH service, for a Docker client, the d.rymcg.tech tools, and a full Emacs and web browser develoment environment.
+The image includes all of the dependencies you need to run an SSH service, a Docker client, the d.rymcg.tech tools, and a full Emacs and web browser develoment environment.
 You will be able to connect to the container via SSH, and with X11 forwarding enabled, be able to run its graphical applications (eg. Emacs and Firefox) remotely from your local client computer.
 Although Emacs can also be used from a terminal user interface (`emacs -nw`), having a fully graphical Firefox is helpful to do maintainance tasks like view the Traefik dashboard